jeffthomasiii/Just-a-Thought-Blog/_posts/2025-11-04-walking-with-god-and-his-people.md

 layout: post
 title: "Walking with God—and with His People"
 subtitle: "Why faith was never meant to be lived alone"
 description: "Faith was never meant to be a solo journey.
-Christianity is a relationship with God and His people—a call to walk both upward and outward in love."
+Christianity is a relationship with God and His people, a call to walk both upward and outward in love."
 date: 2025-11-04
 author: Jeff Thomas III
 categories: